The need to face endemic risk

 However, greater dependence on automation also increases the need for cyber security, which includes taking thorough measures to attempt to prevent potential cyberattacks.
 It also means securing proper insurance coverage in the event of a ransomware attack.

 Because of the increase in cybercrime, cyber insurance in agribusiness is expected to increase 20% or more in 2022.
 Worse, insurers are often not renewing or underwriting policies.

 With that in mind, agribusinesses need to focus on prevention and deterrence.
 Third-party audits, multi-factor authentication and employee training are essential.
 Remember that complacency practically invites cybercriminals into an IT system.

 6 Reuters, “Meatpacker JBS says it paid equivalent of $11 mln in ransomware attack,” June 10, 2021.

 Moving forward in 2022

-With uncertain weather, supply chains depleted by labour shortages and cybercrime on the rise, it’s never been more important to mitigate risk.
-CAT modelling, increased cybersecurity and even adding benefits to lower-paying agribusiness jobs can help the industry get its arms around uncertainty.
+With uncertain weather, supply chains depleted by labor shortages and cybercrime on the rise, it's never been more important to mitigate risk.
+CAT modeling, increased cybersecurity and even adding benefits to lower-paying agribusiness jobs can help the industry get its arms around uncertainty.
 Consult with your broker to prepare for 2022.